So Dear to My Heart

-So Dear to My Heart is a 1948 American live-action/animated musical drama film produced by Walt Disney and released by RKO Radio Pictures.
+So Dear to My Heart is a 1948 American musical drama film produced by Walt Disney and released by RKO Radio Pictures.
 Its world premiere was in Chicago, Illinois, on November 29, 1948.
 Like 1946's Song of the South, the film combines animation and live action.
 It is based on the 1943 Sterling North book Midnight and Jeremiah.
 The book was revised by North to parallel the film's storyline amendments and then re-issued under the same title as the film.

 The film was a personal favorite of Walt Disney, since it re-created on film one of the most memorable times of his life, growing up on a small farm in the American Midwest at the turn of the twentieth century.
 Walt said: "So Dear was especially close to me.
 Why, that's the life my brother and I grew up with as kids out in Missouri".
 Walt had intended that this would be the first all live-action Disney feature film, but his distributor, RKO, convinced him that when audiences saw the word "Disney", they expected animation.
 Thus they split the difference.

 So Dear to My Heart was the final film appearance of Harry Carey.

 Plot

 In 1903, in the fictional town of Fulton Corners, Pike County, Indiana, young Jeremiah Kincaid (Bobby Driscoll) lives with his Granny (Beulah Bondi) on her homestead.
 Jeremiah idolizes the race horse Dan Patch and dreams of owning and raising a similar champion horse.
 These dreams change when Granny's sheep have new lambs, including a black-wool lamb whose mother rejects him.
 Taking pity on him, Jeremiah convinces Granny to allow him to keep the lamb as a pet, who he names Danny after the horse.
-A Wise Old Owl who features in cards that Jeremiah keeps in his scrapbook advises Danny that "it's what you do with what you've got that counts", encouraging him to strive for greatness despite his black wool being a disadvantage.
+A Wise Old Owl who features in cards that Jeremiah keeps in his scrapbook advises Danny that "it's what you do with what you've got that counts"; using the story of when David defeated Goliath, and the story of when Joshua blasts down the Walls of Jericho; encouraging him to strive for greatness despite his black wool being a disadvantage.

 Danny soon becomes a nuisance, underfoot and destructive in nature.
 To Granny's consternation, Jeremiah begins neglecting his chores and becomes single-mindedly preoccupied with Danny.
 With the encouragement of his Uncle Hiram (Burl Ives) and friend Tildy (Luana Patten), Jeremiah becomes determined to enter Danny at the Pike County Fair and win a blue ribbon.
 After a particularly destructive rampage, Granny resolves to get rid of Danny, but cannot bring herself to do it seeing how Jeremiah cares for him.